 Week 1: Safe use of tools, tool care and maintenance, basic botany, plant identification, plant families, and basic propagation techniques

-Week 4: Organic integrated pest and weed management, garden structures using bamboo, growing and using herbs in the garden
+Week 4: Organic integrated pest and weed management, planting & harvest schedules, garden structures using bamboo, growing and using herbs in the garden

 Week 5: Topical tubers and perennials, how to grow, harvest, store and propagate plus ways to cook and prepare, how to make cassava and arrowroot flour, Tuber feast for lunch on Wednesday.